jac11/RSA_GENKEY/README.md

        * rsa_alg.py -p  name-Public-Key.pem -M Cryto.txt " -H or -B "-E
        * by defult the tool will greate folder  genrate the put key
          * ### RECOMMANDED
-         * <h2 style="color:yallow">KEEP  PUT OF THE KEYS "PRIEVATE AND PUBLIC" AT SAME ONE FOLDER SO THE TOOL CAN DEDECTIT THE ENCRYPT KEY AND DECRYPT KEY</h2>.
+         * <h2 style="color:red">KEEP  PUT OF THE KEYS "PRIEVATE AND PUBLIC" AT SAME ONE FOLDER SO THE TOOL CAN DEDECTIT THE ENCRYPT KEY AND DECRYPT KEY</h2>.
          *
            * ###
    * ###  -Encryption Message hidden in Images